ravi-mohans/hacktoberfestdsa/README.md

 After that, write a message and a comment (optional).
 Then click on Create pull request.

-If you could not follow these steps, here is a video explaining how to contribute.
-Click the image below to open.

-IMAGE ALT TEXT HERE

 Tech Stack ✨
 We do not limit your knowledge.
 Hence we accept all programming languages.
 You should, however, write your code for a particular language in a that particular folder.
 In case a folder does not exist for a particular language, create one.
 Failing to do so will result in your pull request getting rejected.

-If you are a beginner and do not know which language to get started with, C, C++, Java or Python is recommended.
+If you are a beginner and do not know which language to get started with,  C++ or Python is recommended.
 These are some standard languages to start your programming journey.

 Note: You must add the corresponding auto-generated file in the .gitignore file.